-It might date back to 1926, but this 50m-long lido is heated.
+It might date back to 1926, but Crouch End’s 50m-long outdoor pool is heated.
 And to boot?
 It’s got grassy, landscaped slopes surrounding it, which are perfect for a picnic.
 There are diving areas, a separate children’s pool, and a whopping great leisure centre, too.

 Address: Park Road, N8 8JN | Cost? £8 | Prebooking necessary?
 Yes, best done here | Refreshments nearby?
 Sourdough Sophia will sort you out with the likes of a cruffin, a sourdough pretzel, and a coffee.

 P-on-the-P is a Grade II listed, white-tiled beauty on the edge of a deer park.
 In fact, it’s in the same green space as Kew Gardens, so you won’t be too far off some gorgeous scenery.
 And the kicker?
 It’s heated to a balmy 24 degrees.